ManiVaultStudio/ParallelCoordinatesPlugin/README.md

 ## TODO
 Next steps:
-- Check if the webview can be used to drag something onto
 - Add interaction controls:
   - Make axis dragable (instead of brushing, since this does not work well at the same time when there are many axes)
     - This could be expanded to an automatic axis reordering